Marly Rivera

-Marly Rivera is a sportswriter and reporter who currently works for ESPN and ESPN Deportes, and is also a contributor to ESPN Radio and ESPN Deportes Radio.
+Marly Rivera (born November 14, 1973) is a sportswriter and reporter who formerly worked for ESPN and ESPN Deportes, and was also a contributor to ESPN Radio and ESPN Deportes Radio.

+In April 2023, Rivera was fired from the network for getting into an argument with another reporter, Ivón Gaete, calling her a "fucking cunt" at Yankee Stadium following a confrontation.
+Gaete, a freelance reporter, is the wife of MLB vice president of communications John Blundell.

 Career

 Rivera was a general assignment sportswriter and reporter at ESPN Deportes Digital before being named a New York Yankees beat writer.
 She is the second woman of color to have covered the Yankees as a beat, following in the footsteps of her mentor, Claire Smith.